 To get your webhooks working, you’ll need to first set it up.
 You can start by going to your Shopmonkey Settings > Integrations > Webhooks page.
 From there, click New Webhook:

 Next, name your webhook.
 The best practice is to name it based on the application it is connecting to.
 First, enter the URL of the application receiving the webhook.
 Then set the event triggers.
 You can test your webhook by clicking the Send Test button.
 This will send a webhook with sample information to the URL you entered above.
 Make sure the enable webhook toggle is switched on, and click Save:

 Your webhook now shows in the list.
 From here, you can add a new webhook or manage your existing ones.
 To update any settings on an existing webhook, click Manage:

 When managing your existing webhooks, you’ll see the same menu you used to set them up.
-You’ll also notice the Secret field appear which has been provided by the receiving application to ensure it only receives information from Shopmonkey.
+You’ll also notice the Secret field appear - For information about securing your webhook data (and the Secret field), check this out for more information.
 If the receiving application doesn't provide a secret, you can leave this blank.
 Make any changes you need and click Save.
 Webhooks can also be deleted from here:

 You can use a tool like RequestBin to test the connectivity and output of your webhook.
 RequestBin lets you create a webhooks URL and send data to it to see how it's recognized.
 Go to RequestBin, click Create a RequestBin, then copy the URL it gives you.
 (URL is https://requestbin.com/)